FlowFuse/website/src/blog/2024/05/why-you-need-a-low-code-platform.md

 ### Customer Success Stories

-- [**Abrasive Technology:**](/customer-stories/leveraging-node-red-and-flowfuse-to-automate-precision-manufacturing/) "Node-RED has immensely facilitated our work.
-The tool's versatility and development speed have allowed Abrasive Technology to tackle projects that might have been deemed out-of-reach or discouraging in the past".
+- [**Abrasive Technology:**](/customer-stories/leveraging-node-red-and-flowfuse-to-automate-precision-manufacturing/) Leveraged Node-RED and FlowFuse to optimize automation and improve operational efficiency.
+The transition to FlowFuse Cloud has enhanced their ability to manage Node-RED instances effectively, supporting innovation and agility in their manufacturing processes.

-- [**Power Workplace:**](/customer-stories/node-red-building-management/) "FlowFuse removes most of our concerns about scalability and reliability.
-It’s also making it a lot easier for us to complete security audits for our customers".
+- [**Power Workplace:**](/customer-stories/node-red-building-management/) Utilized FlowFuse and Node-RED to automate building management, significantly reducing development time and enhancing scalability and reliability.
+This has helped them meet security and compliance requirements more easily, improving service delivery across multiple regions.

-- [**Large US Manufacturing Company:**](/customer-stories/manufacturing-digital-transformation/) "The low-code paradigm makes it possible for companies to decentralize innovation within an organization.
-Allowing subject matter experts to build digital systems that drive innovation".
+- [**Large US Manufacturing Company:**](/customer-stories/manufacturing-digital-transformation/) Employed Node-RED and FlowFuse to drive digital transformation across numerous manufacturing sites.
+By decentralizing innovation, they have improved data visibility, real-time decision-making, and overall process efficiency, using FlowFuse to manage extensive Node-RED deployments and version control.

 ## The Low-Code Future